starchturrets/windows-shenanigans/guide.md

 If you have chosen to not use Smart App Control, go to **Windows Security > App and Browser Control > Check Apps and Files** and disable it.

-It is probably the best to also disable **Smartscreen for Microsoft Edge**, as it has been shown to leak full URLs and browsing history to Microsoft.
+Even if you have chosen to use SAC/Smartscreen, it is probably the best to also disable **Smartscreen for Microsoft Edge**, as it has been shown to leak full URLs and browsing history to Microsoft.

 ## Edge